tayadav/Data_visualization/README.md

 Several hypothesis tests and confidence intervals were conducted with the final insight that arrival delays can actually be explained by several variables from the dataset.
 Such variables are:

-- Season of the year:
+- Season of the year
-- Time of day:
+- Time of day
-- Airlines:
+- Airlines
-- Airport:
+- Airport
 - Destination

 ## Analysis